Fishing

 Are all polarised sunglasses the same?

 The short answer is no. Almost all polarised sunglasses under £50 use a lens material called TAC and the thin polarised film is usually on the front of the lens.
 This means over time it can scratch and eventually lose some of its polarising properties.
 On higher priced polarised sunglasses (typically above £50) the lens material is likely to be polycarbonate or Trivex.
 Here the polarised film is sandwiched between two layers of polycarbonate meaning the polarised film can never wear out.
-However if you’re unlikely to keep a pair for longer than 2 years then an inexpensive polarised sunglass with TAC lenses will do a perfectly adequate job.

-What lens colour is best for fishing?
+What lens colours are best for fishing?

 The popular polarised lens colours for fishing are: